 The following commercial refrigeration appliance types have been excluded from the scope of the current draft Regulation:

-Refrigerated retail display cabinets for the sale and display of goods which are non-foodstuffs (flowers, live bait, etc.) and are not similar in shape and function to the types used for foodstuffs.

 Refrigerated retail display cabinets for the sale and display of live foodstuff e.g. fish and shellfish refrigerated aquaria and water tanks, displayed at restaurants and some supermarkets.

 Domestic appliances used for commercial purposes